Merger control in Turkey: overview

 The competition legislation provides no specific regulation applicable to foreign investments.
 However, there are specific restrictions on foreign investment in other legislation, such as in the media sector.

 Article 5 of the Communiqué provides a definition of joint venture.
-To qualify as a concentration subject to merger control, a joint venture must be of a full-function character [**Author, please briefly explain "full-function character" in this context.] and satisfy the following two criteria:
+To qualify as a concentration subject to merger control, a joint venture must be of a full-function character that satisfy the following criteria:

 Joint control exists in the joint venture.